Casey9527/uCore_Lab_Cracked/README.md

 * mutual exclusion
 * file system

-The whole OS can break down into 38 small projects, to guide the students to establish a complete OS step by step.

 # How I learn it ?
-The Tsinghua University provides plenty of support to who want to study this course.
-I learn by studying each small projects.
-As an true enthusiast in OS, I satisfy myself by:
+This course is well-supported by Tsinghua University.
+The uCore OS can break down into 38 small projects.
+I learn the small project one by one.
+I:
-* Reading each line of code of each file, no matter which file it is.
-I read all libarary files, linker script, bootstraping assembly files, makefile, qemu documentations, and kernel source code.
+* Read each line of code, no matter what file it is.
+I read library file, linker script, bootstraping code, makefile, qemu documentations, and kernel source code.
-* Getting myself familiar with software tools by reading their manual, like make, objdump, nm, readelf, etc.
+* Understand software tools by reading their manuals, like gdb, make, objdump, nm, readelf, etc.
-* Be more knowledgeable in how the compiler, debugger works.
-I got know how ELF format consists of and how compiling, linking, relocating work together.
-I read gdb stabs information to construct the call trace for debugging. etc.
+* Study the build process. understand ELF format, compiling, linking, and reallocating.
+* Study the debugger.
+How to add remote debugger, how to use kgdb/kdb, how to create function trace using stabs of debugging info. etc.

 # How's the progress ?
 I have carefully studied 8 of 38 small projects.
 I have concrete understanding on how OS boots.
 The next step is to do memory management.